godfrey-creat/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display all the lines in /etc/passwd that does not contain pattern 'bin'
+displaying all the lines starting with a letter